Margin - Property CSS

 let value = el.style.margin;

-, use the following code.
+To read the computed value of margin-top, use the following code.
 The margin is returned in pixels or in percentages, whatever

 the unit that was used to define it in the style sheet.